Estimated Reading Time: 10 Minutes

 Your 50’s are a time where a significant switch to thinking of exercise as an investment in the future would be a smart move.
 Often simple adaptations to your workouts and making sure that you have all your bases covered can really help you not just stay in great shape but also protect the decades to come.

-Investing in your health span - If you haven’t heard the term before, this is the term used to describe the length of the period of your life in which you have full health, function and are free of any debilitating effects of ageing.
+Extending your health span - If you haven’t heard the term before, this is the term used to describe the length of the period of your life in which you have full health, function and are free of any debilitating effects of ageing.

 I believe your 50’s should be dedicated to this pursuit, rendering ‘getting in shape’ more of an output of your activity and healthy lifestyle choices, as opposed to the main driver for them.